AQ / ISIL / A - EP 5

 Policy outcome

-Al-Qaida, ISIL, and associated organizations have been constrained in their control of territory, fundraising, and recruiting, especially in Iraq and Syria, but they have been able to adapt and continued to hold territory, commit acts of terrorism globally, and recruit foreign fighters.
+Al-Qaida, ISIL, and associated organizations have been constrained in their control of territory, fundraising, and recruiting, especially in Iraq and Syria, but they have been able to adapt, expand into new areas, and continue to hold territory, commit acts of terrorism globally, and recruit foreign fighters.

 Sanctions contribution

-While targeted sanctions and enhanced implementation measures remain central to the Security Council’s efforts to constrain ISIL, Al-Qaida and associates, and had an impact on the transnational movement of foreign fighters, antiquities and financial assets, the use of military force in the regions in which these groups operate is more significant to their level of constraint.
+While targeted sanctions and enhanced implementation measures remain central to the Security Council’s efforts to constrain ISIL, Al-Qaida and associates, and had an impact on the transnational movement of foreign fighters, antiquities and financial assets, the use of military force in the regions in which these groups operate is most significant to their level of constraint.
+With very few listings since 2022, newer designations lag significantly behind the information provided by the Monitoring Team.

 Signaling